P4IGNORE

 p4 set P4IGNORE=p4ignore.txt

-If the name of the rule file is set with a relative path, a file with that name can be at solely one location or in multiple directories.
-A rule applies to its directory and its subdirectories.
+If the name of the rule file is set with a relative path, a file with that name can be in a single directory location or multiple directories.
+A rule applies to the directory of the P4IGNORE file it is found in and its subdirectories.

 A rule in a subdirectory can prevent files from being added at that level.
 For example, the top-level rule might prevent .html files from being added, and a rule in a subdirectory can supplement the rule it inherits with an additional rule to prevent .txt files from being added.